NorESMhub/noresm-exp/content/noresm2_lm_spin4.md

 # Summary of simulation

 New in this simulation:
 -  Upgraded CESM2.0 to CESM2.1
 -  Started to use Nebula @ nsc.liu

+Continued to use
-- Continued to use the increased width of Strait of Gibraltar
+-  the increased width of Strait of Gibraltar
-- Continued to use a 10% increase in the sea-salt emissions in order to reduce the net radiation imbalance @TOM (top of model)
+-  a 10% increase in the sea-salt emissions in order to reduce the net radiation imbalance @TOM (top of model)
-- Continued to use the increased (x2) error tolerance in energy conservation test in CICE
+-  the increased (x2) error tolerance in energy conservation test in CICE
-- Continued to use the modifications to the parameters *bkopal, rcalc and ropal* in iHAMOCC  included as SourceMod
+-  the modifications to the parameters *bkopal, rcalc and ropal* in iHAMOCC  included as SourceMod
-- Continued to use the modifications to the convection code included as SourceMod
+-  the modifications to the convection code included as SourceMod
-- Continued to use the namelist changes compared to repository for CAM6-Nor, MICOM and CLM5
+-  the namelist changes compared to repository for CAM6-Nor, MICOM and CLM5

 For all user name list specifics, see bottom of this page